 Teaching English to Young Learners (TEYL) is a growing industry in Italy.
-It is simply because many parents are pushing their kids to learn English.
-This year, I am working for three different language schools and each has offered me courses teaching children.
+It is simply because many parents want their kids to learn English.
+I work for three different language schools that offer English courses for children.

-One thing to keep in mind is that the hours and locations vary and oftentimes you cannot get enough work from one school alone.
+One thing to keep in mind if you are planning to teach English in Italy, is that the hours and locations vary and oftentimes you cannot get enough work from one school alone.
 Scheduling can become a hassle if courses are at different times and you have to travel from school to school.

 Working for three schools, I have received more than enough work and have started to turn down offers (Which is crazy in this economy!).
 At the moment, I only work about 15 hours a week, but my hours spread throughout the day from Monday to Saturday so it feels like a lot more!

 Keep in mind that you will need to be very flexible if you decide to go down this route.
 Schools give a lot of freedom in how to conduct courses and what material to use.
 Although I enjoy this freedom, I see a lack of organization on the part of the schools as only one school has outlined the objectives of the course.